 B.X Movable Asset Management

 B.X.1 Short description

-CarVendor is a company that provide mobile asset management service for cars.
-CarVendor installs a M2M device embedded in Peter’s car.
-This device has the capability to provide M2M service (e.g., tracing, remotely locking, status reporting, vibration alarm, etc.) by using wireless networks.
+AcmeAssetMgmt is a company that provides mobile asset management service for cars using NetOperator’s wireless network.
+AcmeAssetMgmt embeds a M2M device in Peter’s car.
+This device has the capability to provide M2M services (e.g., navigation, location, remote alarm report, shut engine, etc.).

-In case #1, Peter has a network subscription with NetOperator.
-The M2M device in Peter’s car is able to access NetOperator’s wireless network and exchange messages with CarVendor’s M2M Server.
-Peter can use his smart phone to interact with CarVendor’s M2M Server to query the location of his car and lock his car remotely.
+In case #1, Peter has subscribed mobile services with NetOperator for the M2M device.
+The M2M device in Peter’s car is able to access NetOperator’s wireless network and exchange messages with AcmeAssetMgmt’s M2M Server.
+In case Peter’s car is stolen, Peter can use his smart phone to interact with AcmeAssetMgmt’s M2M Server to find its current location and remotely shut down its engine.
 M2M Server will also inform of any alarm(s) received from Peter’s car to his smart phone.
-In the above case, CarVendor is a M2M Service Provider.
+In the above case, AcmeAssetMgmt is a M2M Service Provider.
 NetOperator is a Network Provider.
 Peter is M2M User.
-Peter has a M2M service subscription with CarVendor, so Peter is a M2M Service Subscriber.
+Peter has a M2M service subscription with AcmeAssetMgmt, so Peter is a M2M Service Subscriber.
 Peter has a subscription with NetOperator, so Peter is a M2M Network Subscriber.